5 Ways Salespeople Can Make Their Lives Easier

 1. Take time to pick the right company

-Doing the up front legwork to match yourself with the right employer might be the most important decision you can make for your sales career.
+Doing the legwork up front to match yourself with the right employer might be the most important decision you can make for your sales career.
 Not all sales jobs are created equal, and not all management teams will be a fit for certain personalities.
-And while you’ll want to look at income potential when searching for the right job, don’t overlook other red flags simply because the commission plan is good.
+While you’ll want to look at income potential when searching for the right job, don’t overlook other red flags simply because the commission plan is good.
 Make a list of the things you think are important in an employer, then try to find a company that ticks as many boxes as possible.
 If you get hired at the right place, you’ll likely love your sales job.

 2. Curb the distractions

 Sales is hard, but it can seem even harder in our fast-paced, distraction-filled world.
 What might be surprising, however, is just how much work you can get done when you eliminate distractions and focus on the task at hand.
 Of course, few people are wired for laser-focus, so you have to actively set yourself up for success.
-There are a lot of productivity “hacks” out there, from blocking your schedule, to logging off all social media, to locking your cellphone in your desk (if you have a landline) – but you have to follow-through.
+There are a lot of productivity “hacks” out there, from blocking your schedule, to logging off all social media, to locking your cellphone in your desk (if you have a landline) – but remember to follow-through.
 And if you can train yourself to get in the habit of avoiding distractions, there’s a good chance that you’ll reach your goals and then some, and in a lot less time than you might think.

 3. When things are good, save

 Salespeople’s income can fluctuate, and often involves large payments distributed intermittently, rather than a steady salary.
 This can make budgeting difficult, and there’s no shortage of salespeople who find it stressful to go long periods of time while waiting for their next commission check.
 The way to solve this problem is to budget and build up a rainy day fund, and the best time to do this is when things are going well.
-Planning ahead can reduce the stress of the natural ebbs and flows in your income, and make life at work that much easier.
+Planning ahead will reduce the stress of the natural ebbs and flows in your income, and make life at work that much easier.

 These days, if you’re not using automation (and other) software to simplify your life, you’re doing yourself a disservice.
 A substantial number of sales tasks can now be performed by software, like Spiro’s proactive relationship management platform, which works in the background to automatically collect data from your emails, calls, and texts, replacing labor-intensive traditional CRM.
 Technologies like this make you a more effective salesperson by free allowing you to focus on things that move the needle.
 It’s about working smarter, not harder.